 This is what you’ll find on the inside:

-2. Why do I get nervous in front of a camera—going beyond the paralysing nervousness, understanding its deeper causes.
+- Why Do I Get Nervous in Front of a Camera—going beyond the paralysing nervousness, understanding its deeper causes.

-3. Common reasons for being nervous on camera—unravelling the brain’s protection protocols keeping you from going on camera.
+- Common Reasons for Being Nervous on Camera—unravelling the brain’s protection protocols keeping you from doing video.

-4: How to be comfortable in front of a video camera—tried and true techniques of the pros for becoming comfortable in your videos.
+- How to Be Comfortable in Front of a Video Camera—tried-and-true techniques of the pros for becoming comfortable in your videos.

 Video is experiencing an unstoppable rise online.
 It has become non-optional for our jobs and businesses…whether we like it or not.
 If you have a fear of being on camera, though, it can be tough to view this trend with anything other than dread.

-Given that video is more deeply ingrained in so many parts of our lives, if you’re one of those folks who gets nervous about being on camera, you definitely want to learn how to squash your camera fear and anxiety.
+Given that video is now more deeply ingrained in so many parts of our lives, if you’re one of those people who gets nervous about being on camera, you definitely want to learn how to squash your camera fear and anxiety.